3601 Pacific Ave

 Stockton, California is proud to be the home of the first chartered University in California.
-Pacific was established by pioneering Methodist ministers in 1851 as California's first chartered institution of higher learning.
+Pacific was established by pioneering Methodist ministers in 1851 as California's first chartered institution of higher learning, just 10 months after statehood.
 University of the Pacific is an independent, coeducational university serving more than 6,400 students on three campuses in Stockton, San Francisco and Sacramento.
 Pacific has earned widespread recognition for its deep commitment to teaching and learning, its history of innovation, and the accomplishments of its 55,000 living alumni.

 As an innovator and leader in higher education, Pacific provided the state with its first medical school in 1858 (which later became part of Stanford, and today is California Pacific Medical Center); its first coeducational campus in 1870; and its first conservatory of music in 1878.

 It was the nation's first to offer an undergraduate teacher corps program, the first to send an entire class to an overseas campus, the first to establish a Spanish-speaking inter-American college, and the first to offer a four-year graduation guarantee.
 With its move from San Jose to Stockton in 1924, Pacific became the first private four-year university in the Central Valley.
 Shortly after occupying the new campus, Pacific established one of California's earliest schools of education.
 In 1992 it was renamed the Gladys L. Benerd School of Education in honor of the alumna's endowed gift.

 Combining challenging courses with hands-on, experiential learning, Pacific students pursue higher education in a supportive, nurturing environment.
 A full range of resources and services enrich our students' education, including access to the William Knox Holt Library, which houses the papers of environmentalist John Muir, and jazz legend/Pacific alum Dave Brubeck '42.